prostep-ivip-e-V/vec/wiki/content/specifications/kbl/guidelines/_index.md

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 1
 ---
-{{% alert warning %}}
-**Disclaimer:** This page is currently under review by the community.

-The content of this page can be subject to change at any time.
-If you find any issues or if you have any review comments please drop us an issue on the [PROSTEP JIRA](https://track.prostep.com/projects/KBLFRM/).
-{{% /alert %}}
 The VDA / PSI recommendation Harness Description List (KBL) defines an information model, a data dictionary, and an XML schema derived from and compliant to the model.
 The intention of the model was to cover a wide range of use cases and application scenarios.
 For this reason the specification had to be kept generic in some degree and in some aspects.
 However, for specific scenarios and / or use cases a more detailed description on "how the different pieces fit together" is possible.
 <!--more-->